“Weinberg on Writing” Fieldstone Method Useful For Entrepreneurs

 If you’re preparing to make a fieldstone wall and you don’t have a stone yard handy, you’ll have to accumulate a pile of stones, one or two at a time.
 During this gathering phase, you’ll traipse about in the fields of your life with an eye peeled for stones that might go into some wall, some day, some where.
 I have an uncountable collection of bits and pieces with no specific outcome in mind.
 I might use these some day.
 Then again, I might not.”

-Taking an entrepreneurial approach to life means that you are always collecting ideas and insights and trying to sell what you have–your skills, your current product, etc..
-In the same way that a writer has to fashion his books and articles out of what he observes–and takes care to record and remember–so an entrepreneurs needs to be capturing observations as raw material for his current or next business.
+Taking an entrepreneurial approach to life means always collecting ideas and insights and trying to sell what you have–your skills, your current product, etc. In the same way that a writer has to fashion his books and articles out of what he observes–and takes care to record and remember–an entrepreneur needs to capture observations as raw material for his current or next business.
 Collecting problems is often more useful than working on solutions, especially problems that people would pay to have you solve.

-One key aspect of the fieldstone method is that it builds on the observation that to have a good idea requires you to have a lot of ideas that you can then filter and remix and recombine to create something useful.
-In my experience successful entrepreneurs are not struck by one big idea that they organize their life and business around but they have a lot of ideas that they adapt and refine and improve over time, fitting them into new situations and repurposing them for emerging needs.
-It’s like collecting a large variety of Lego blocks that you can periodically take out and play with to create novel designs.
+One key aspect of the fieldstone method is that it builds on the observation that having a good idea requires you to have many ideas that you can filter, remix, and recombine to create something useful.
+In my experience, successful entrepreneurs are not struck by one big idea that they organize their life and business around.
+They have many ideas that they adapt, refine, and improve over time, fitting them into new situations and repurposing them for emerging needs.
+It’s like collecting a large variety of Lego blocks you can periodically take out and play with to create novel designs.

-And just as Kierkegaard observed, “life can only be understood backward but it must be lived forwards,” sometimes we have experiences or see something that feel important and only realize much later how to apply it.
+And just as Kierkegaard observed, “life can only be understood backward but it must be lived forwards.”
+Sometimes, we have experiences or see something that feels important and only realize how to apply it much later.
 If you don’t notice it and don’t remember it or write it down–if you don’t put it in your box of Legos–then you cannot pull it out later to complete your latest creation.

 Successful Entrepreneurs Keep Their Eyes Open